 - Business Studies

-Eligibility for AR calling training programs is mostly graduates/postgraduates with good English speaking skills.
+The eligibility for AR calling training programs is graduates/postgraduates with good English speaking skills.

 Job Opportunities in AR Calling